 This is a reminder not to carry important documents such as a passport or driver's license on you.
 If you must, then it's best to carry a photocopy of all the documents you may need.

-Although safe, Madrid is packed with people whose main goal is to deceive others, mainly tourists.
 If you want to enjoy your trip to Madrid without having to worry about pickpockets, remain watchful and don't accept any gifts from strangers.
 Most importantly, use extra caution in crowded areas.
 A Bounce luggage locker is an ideal spot for keeping items safe while touring too.

 Taxi scammers in Madrid are unfortunately common, but you can prevent falling victim to them by getting into licensed taxis only.
 If the taxi driver assures you the meter is broken, it's no doubt a scam.